DanielNuud/DanielNuud/README.md

 Back-end Developer
 ------------------

 I'm a passionate programmer actively learning Java.
-I'm 27 years old, and currently, I'm a **3rd-year student at Eesti Ettevõtluskõrgool Mainor**, simultaneously studying programming on Hexlet.io.
+I'm 28 years old, and currently, I'm a **3rd-year student at Eesti Ettevõtluskõrgool Mainor**, simultaneously studying programming on Hexlet.io and on JavaRush.com as well.
 My primary technology stack includes Java, where I focus on creating efficient and reliable applications.

 In my free time, I also enjoy solving challenges on CodeWars, enhancing my algorithmic and programming skills.